 2C-B

-• 2C-B stands for 2,5-dimethoxy-4-bromophenethylamine, a synthetic drug with psychedelic effects.
-2C-B is a phenylethylamine derivative and has a similar structure to mescaline, another psychedelic drug.
-It is described as a psychedelic drug with visual effects and some stimulant-like properties.
-Anecdotal reports draw similarities between LSD and MDMA.
+2C-B refers to the synthetic psychoactive substance 2,5-dimethoxy-4-bromophenethylamine.
+2C-B is a phenylethylamine derivative and has a similar structure to mescaline.
+It is described as a psychedelic with some stimulant-like properties, with anecdotal reports drawing similarities between LSD and MDMA.

 2C-B can also be insufflated (snorted), although this carries increased risk because the dosage required to achieve active effects is much lower than an oral dose.
 There are anecdotal reports of pain when snorting 2C-B.\